jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

 inherently have the "one-hot verifiability" property, meaning that in each level of the tree there exists at most one non-zero value.
-To guarantee that the Client's input is well-formed, Mastic first verifies that the Client measurement is valid in the empty string using an FLP, and then, it ensures that this valid measurement is propagated correctly down the tree using the one-hot verifiability and the path verifiability properties.
+To guarantee that the Client's input is well-formed, Mastic first verifies that the Client measurement is valid at the root level using an FLP, and then, it ensures that this valid measurement is propagated correctly down the tree using the one-hot verifiability and the path verifiability properties.
 Note that Mastic allows the measurement to be of any type that can be verified by an arithmetic circuit, not just a counter.
-For instance, the measurement can be a tuple of values, a label, a secret number within a public range, etc.
+For instance, the measurement can be a tuple of values, a string, a secret number within a public range, etc.

 As described in {{conventions}}, each Client input consists of two components, which we denote `alpha` and `beta`.
 At a high level, the Client generates VIDPF